techidaily/site-facebook/source/_posts/entering-new-realms-how-metaverse-contrasts-with-vrs-six-features.md

  As the owner of Oculus Rift, Facebook plays an important role in the development of virtual reality.
 But at the same time, they are just one player in a massive industry.

  The same is true for the metaverse.
 Facebook may have changed their name to Meta, but they are not the only company involved.
-Microsoft, for example, recently announced[Microsoft Mesh](https://www.makeuseof.com/microsoft-unveils-mesh-mixed-reality-platform/) , their version of a mixed-reality platform with similarities to the metaverse and its various definitions.
+Microsoft, for example, recently announced [Microsoft Mesh](https://www.makeuseof.com/microsoft-unveils-mesh-mixed-reality-platform/) , their version of a mixed-reality platform with similarities to the metaverse and its various definitions.
 Furthermore,[a recent Facebook statement](https://about.fb.com/news/2021/10/founders-letter/) alludes to the fact that they see themselves as building a part of the metaverse instead of the metaverse itself.

  This means that, like VR, the metaverse is going to be bigger than a single company.